SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

 **Typesetting conventions**

+**^?**<br>
-In the code examples I am using **"^?"** annotation to indicate the expected type in the TypeScript Playground.
-This is a convention I have adopted to make it easier to understand the expected type from the TypeScript compiler.
+In the code examples, I use the "^?" annotation in the code examples to show the expected TypeScript type in the TypeScript Playground, making it easier to understand the compiler's expected type.

 ## The never type